 St Albans Church Service

 Overall Lucy and Mitch's wedding had the lot: a stunning bride making her entry down the aisle of St Albans, to vows being spoken, to rings being exchanged, confetti being tossed, colourful beautiful bouquets being held by the bridal party and all before heading over to the iconic industrial mill in Manchester for a fabulous reception.

 Quarry Bank Mill has so many options when it comes to portraits.
 We had some great locations for our photos, using the front of the mill where Lucy and Mitch strolled by hand in hand which gave a lovely balance between wedding couple and industrial backdrop which

 The speeches were quite a highlight on the day with Mitch's mum and Lucy's dad giving some great speeches before our groom received a speech full of dig and ribbing from his best man, all before an impromptu rendition of 'You'll Never Walk Alone' given by Mitch's mum which was brilliant!

 After Lucy and Mitch's feet were a little sore from all the dancing, we nipped outside for a long exposure portrait on the mill bridge lighting up the newlyweds with a flash from behind which looked stunning against the night sky.

 Absolutely awesome wedding!
 I really can't wait for my next Quarry Bank Mill wedding!

-Looking for relaxed wedding photography at Quarry Bank Mill?
-Why not get in touch?
+If you're looking for relaxed wedding photography at Quarry Bank Mill, why not get in touch?